-I’ve been telling the stories of my couples’ wedding days for many years, by blending in with the guests to observe and record the natural interactions.
-You might think that a photographer who’s in close proximity with a camera will draw attention to him or herself, however the opposite is true.
-Being in amongst the action from the start is a sure way to be accepted by the group and capture the emotion and excitement.
-It’s wonderful to experience these special moments close up and the images give the viewer a real connection with the moment.
+I’ve been documenting my couples’ wedding days for many years, blending in with the guests to experience and record all their natural interactions.
+Being in amongst the action is the perfect way to capture the emotion and excitement close up to give the viewer a real connection with the moment.

 Here’s a beautiful candid moment of the mother of the bride framed in the mirror with the Charlotte the bride looking on during her Buxted Park wedding.
 There was no instruction, it was just about spending time with them during bride’s preps, documenting the moments closely and watching events unfold.
 Getting into position quickly, framing the mother of the bride in the mirror and framing the bride through the mother’s arm had to be instant and there was just time to shoot a couple of frames before the moment was gone.